 The fifth lesson in each unit addresses worldviews.
 Taken together, these fifth-day lessons comprise a survey course in worldviews.
 However, worldview study is not restricted to the fifth day of each unit.
 One worldview question is included in most lessons.
 For instance, the worldview question for Lesson 9 directs students to “Complete this statement in your notebook: I am a Christian; therefore . . .”
 Many worldview questions for days one through four are similarly open ended.

 For literature, students will read the 12 assigned books, read the literary analysis information, answer questions, and write papers.
 This is a high school course that assumes that students have the study and writing skills necessary to complete the work, but some help is provided within the course.
 Students who have limited experience writing literary analysis and essays will probably appreciate the ten pages in the Student Review Book that teach how to analyze both fiction and non-fiction.
-(These pages are assigned for reading in the lesson plans.)
-In addition, tips on writing for the course’s assignments are included near the beginning of Exploring World Geography: Part 1.
+(These pages are assigned for reading in the lesson plans at the appropriate time.)
+In addition, tips on writing for the course’s assignments are included near the beginning of Part 1.

 In addition to their other work, students will choose one project to complete for each week’s unit.
-Project choices at the beginning of the unit always include writing an essay on a specific topic.
-(The third unit requires all students to write an essay setting forth their own worldview, and gives them no other options.)
+Project choices at the beginning of the unit always include writing an essay on one of the two or three listed topics.
+(The third unit doesn't offer a choice of essay topics.
+Instead, it requires all students to write an essay setting forth their own worldview.)
 Examples of other projects are to write a short story, draw a map, draw an illustration, research a topic, create a video, plan a building project, and create something to eat from a recipe.
 The variety of projects provides opportunities for students with various learning styles to choose ways to demonstrate learning other than writing.
-However, students should write an essay for at least six of the units.
+However, the course instructions say that students should write an essay for at least six of the units.
 It is up to parents to determine if more should be required.